Customize Consent Preferences

 Accountant or R&D Tax Specialist: Know the Difference

-Managing the financial health of businesses, organisations and even individuals, accountants play a vital role in finance.
-With the aim of ensuring compliance with the latest laws and regulations, accountants are typically charged with preparing financial reports that provide insights into their clients financial performance.
+Accountants play a vital role in finance by managing the financial health of businesses, organisations and even individuals.
+By ensuring compliance with the latest laws and regulations, accountants usually prepare financial reports that provide insights into their clients fiscal performance.

 Their profession usually also involves the following: